littleosbook/littleosbook/paging.md

 ["Linking the kernel"](#linking-the-kernel)).
-However, we want the jumps to be resolved using `0xC0100000` as base address, since otherwise a kernel jump will jump straight into the user mode process code (remember that the user mode process is loaded at virtual memory `0x00000000` and up).
+However, we want the jumps to be resolved using `0xC0100000` as base address, since otherwise a kernel jump will jump straight into the user mode process code (remember that the user mode process is loaded at virtual memory `0x00000000`).

 However, we can't simply tell the linker to assume that the kernel starts (is loaded) at `0xC01000000`, since we want it to be loaded at the physical address